PennyLaneAI/catalyst/benchmark/README.md

   $ python3 batchrun.py --measure runtime --category regular
   ```

-  The script runs series of measurements and saves results to the
+  The script runs a series of measurements and saves results to the
   hardcoded `./_benchmark/` folder as JSON files.
 The `--dry-run` flag is
   supported.